 That evening, a lurid sunset turns gray cirrus pink against the lavender sky.
 He settles into an armchair on the verandah overlooking the salt-marsh, dips warmed baguette into olive oil, and sips a heady Malbec.
 Sootie rests on a patch of lawn, arms outstretched, embraced in the shade of a water-oak and a palisade of rushes at the water’s edge.
 As the last light fades and a cold mist rolls in from the marsh, he wanders across the lawn and sits beside her.
 Her arms and back are mottled with watermarks that mar her ebony perfection.
-Lost in thought, he dampens a napkin with virgin olive oil and massages her black bronze body.
-He is caressing a bygone love, and her smooth inanimate contours seem responsive under his shivering fingers.
+Lost in thought, he dampens a napkin with virgin olive oil and starts to massage her bronze contours.
+He is caressing an embodiment of desire, and senses that her smooth inanimate skin is becoming responsive under his shivering fingers.
 As he burnishes her breasts and the planes of her thighs, he’s startled to see that Sootie has raised her head from its sideways rest upon her knees and is looking him in the eye.
 He shudders, and she seems to catch a breath.
 The sudden cry of Canada geese flying overhead in perfect formation jolts him into the here and now.
 His trembling slowly gives way to torpor.

 Disconcerted, he goes back to the verandah.
 His limbs are heavy, and his eyelids droop as he fends off drowsiness.
 Time passes.
 Bullfrog crescendos gradually die out, and now and again firefly flashes punctuate the darkness.
 He can’t quite see in the gloom, but Sootie seems to have moved.
 She’s no longer sitting on her silk cushion, her open arms inviting embrace.
 She’s risen onto one knee, and now splayed fingers bring her to her feet.
 She’s coming across the lawn, black as night, unbidden and inevitable, like a dream.
 She sits before him, and draws his knees up to his chin.
 He lays his face sideways, stretches out his arms, and succumbs to her caress.
 The scent of roses and Oriental lilies envelops him as he embraces her pulsing life and his own terminal stillness.